Aerial photograph of Chimacum Ridge Forest from EFM, the current owner.

 Jefferson Land Trust’s Board of Directors adopted the Governance Proposal for the Chimacum Ridge Community Forest at its March 2023 Board Meeting.

-In addition to the seven-member Board of Managers, three Advisory Groups will support the Board of Managers on the social, economic, and ecological benefits of the Community Forest.
+In addition to the seven-member Board of Managers, three Advisory Groups support the Board of Managers on the social, economic, and ecological benefits of the Community Forest.

 Learn more about the Advisory Groups.